One of the coolest sound wave experiments your kids will ever try!

 You can also try different types of yarn/string -- you'll find that the more dense the string, the better the sound will travel.

-If you're looking for more ideas that explore sound waves,
+If you're looking for more ideas that explore sound waves, try these items:

 More Human Body Science Experiments